How to Make Millions Before Grandma Dies: Critical response

 The site's critical consensus reads, "A comedy of generational manners that blossoms into a sweet tearjerker, How to Make Millions Before Grandma Dies bets big on earnestness and hits the jackpot."
 Audiences polled by Rotten Tomatoes gave the film an average rating of 96%, and audiences rated the film 8.9/10 based on 140,000 reviews on the Chinese review platform Douban.
+Metacritic, which uses a weighted average, assigned the film a score of 74 out of 100, based on 10 critics, indicating "generally favorable" reviews.

 In Asia, How to Make Millions Before Grandma Dies received industry-wide praise: Shirley Low, the chief marketing officer of Golden Screen Cinemas, commended the film's realistic portrayal of family life, saying, "everything in the film [reminded me of] my family".
 A similar sentiment was echoed by Ruby Ann O. Reyes, the vice president for corporate marketing for SM Supermalls.
 According to Pat, the film "stunned" his family (whom the characters are based on) and he stated they "[don't] talk about [the film] but they feel good that it happened".
-Pat later paid his grandmother from the film's proceeds for her influence on the film.
+Following its box office success, Pat paid his grandmother for her influence on the film.
 In a review for Grazia Singapore, Danisha Liang praised Putthipong's convincing portrayal and highlighted Usha's "sassy—almost feisty" presence as the film's standout.
 The Philippine Stars Jelou Galang praised the production design and Kraithong's cinematography.